DrewNull/optimizely-cms12-upgrade/README.md

 is Microsoft's CLI tool for upgrading .NET Framework solutions to .NET 5+.

 Read and bookmark the official Optimizely documentation: [Upgrade Assistant](https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/upgrade-assistant)

+**Important**: The following steps, in this Upgrade-Assistant heading, should be conducted in the sequence that they are listed below.

 ### 5. Delete Commerce Manager